 That’s just the tip of the iceberg.
 Only you can teach them how to maintain a great smile and healthy teeth for the rest of their lives.
-If you’re like most parents, you have lots of other questions about your child’s dental care and the role you can play in helping them maintain a great smile and healthy teeth for the rest of their lives.
+If you’re like most parents, you have lots more questions about your child’s dental care.

 Family Dentistry FAQs

 Do you have remaining questions about family dental care?
 Read the following answers to frequently asked questions about this field of dentistry.

 How do I make my child’s diet safe for his teeth?

 A child’s diet has a direct effect on their teeth and oral health.
-It is important to be sure that your child is getting the nutrients they need on a daily basis.
+Be sure that your child is getting the nutrients they need on a daily basis.
 Children should avoid eating too much sugary foods and candy, soda, sports drinks, and chips.
 They should also learn that chewing ice and on their nails is bad for their oral health.

 What should I use to clean my baby’s teeth?

 Most parents start cleaning their children’s teeth with a soft cloth.
-They also may use a soft-bristled toothbrush and water.
+They also use a soft-bristled toothbrush and water.
 You can begin to brush with a small amount of fluoridated toothpaste when they are around 18 months to 2 years old.
 Encourage your child to spit out the toothpaste, rather than swallow it.